versia-pub/docs/docs/cryptography/signing.md

 Signature is **REQUIRED** on **ALL** outbound requests.
 If the request is not signed, the server **MUST** respond with a `401 Unauthorized` response code.
 However, the receiving server is not required to validate the signature, it just must be provided.

 If a request is made by the server and not by a server actor, the [Server Actor](/federation/server-actor) **MUST** be used in the `author` field.

+## Security Considerations

+When implementing cryptography in Lysand, it is important to consider the following security considerations:
+- **Key Management**: Ensure that private keys are stored securely and are not exposed to unauthorized parties.
+- **Key Export**: Do not export private keys to untrusted environments, but allow users to export their private keys to secure locations.
+- **Key Import**: Allow users to import private keys when creating new account, but ensure that the keys are not exposed to unauthorized parties.

+Most implementations should not roll their own cryptography, but instead use well-established libraries such as the WebCrypto API.
+(See the [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) documentation for more information).
+Libraries written in unsafe languages, such as C, or that are a frequent source of security issues (e.g., OpenSSL) should be avoided.